How to Pass an Illinois Motorcycle License Test

 Know Your Bike and Your Responsibilities

 They should be aware of their bike’s safety features and practice safe riding techniques, like avoiding impairment or distractions.
 Riders should also know basic maintenance, such as changing tires, fluids, and checking tire pressure before each ride.
-This knowledge helps pass the written test and ensures a safe ride on public roads.
+This knowledge will help you pass the written exam and ensures a safe ride on public roads.

 How to Use Your Motorcycle’s Controls and General Bike Operation